michaelrsweet/codedoc/README.md

 - Copyright, trademark, and registered trademark symbols are now correctly mapped from their ASCII and UTF-8 representations to the output format's preferred encoding (Issue #1)
-- Greatly expanded the documentation.
+- Added documentation on EPUB and HTML stylesheets.

 Changes in v3.0